-But still… Even if they mean no active harm, virtue signalers’ support still re-affirm a power dynamic that empowers them and disempowers the subjects of their “support”.
+But still… Even if they mean no active harm, in this case, virtue signalers’ support still re-affirms a power dynamic that empowers them and disempowers the subjects of their “support”.

 Virtue signaling is to the benefit of the signaler, and rarely if ever of the receiver.